 Application of psychographic segmentation can be seen all across nowadays.
 For example – Zara markets itself on the basis of lifestyle, where customers who want the latest and differential clothing can visit the Zara stores.
 Similarly Arrow markets itself to the premium office lifestyle where probably your bosses and super bosses shop for the sharp clothing.
 Thus, this type of segmentation is mainly based on lifestyle or AIO.

 This type of market segmentation divides people on the basis of geography.
 Your potential customers will have different needs based on the geography they are located in.
 In the article on geographic segmentation, i have explained how people who are located in non municipal areas might require a RO water purifier whereas those located in municipal areas might need UV based purifiers.
 Thus, the need can vary on the basis of geography.

 Similarly in cold countries, the same company might be marketing for heaters wheresa in hot countries, the same company might be targeting air conditioners.
 Thus, many companies use geographic segmentation as a basis for market segmentation.

 This type of segmentation is the easiest but it was actually used in the last decade where the industries were new and the reach was less.
 Today, the reach is high but still geographic segmentation principles are used when you are expanding the business in more local areas as well as international territories.

-Thus, the above are the 4 main types of market segmentation.
+Thus, the above are the 4 main type of market segmentation.
 Usage based market segmentation, Benefit segmentation, price based market segmentation, all these different types of segmentation are a derivative of the above 4 types only.